I like to write about interesting commercial topics, and good eats are no exception.

 Jam is traditionally known for being delicious and it is served on bread or scones.
 Jams come in many different shapes and forms such as jellies, marmalades, chutneys, fruit butters, fruit spreads, fruit curds, and confits.

 Despite all of the different variations of this delicious fruit confection, it is essentially always a type of fruit preserve made of fruit and sugar and combined with a gelling agent such as honey or pectin.
 Jam lasts for a long time and can be enjoyed in many more creative ways than simply spread on bread.

 Of course, jam is considered a perfect accompaniment to peanut butter, as many kids and adults alike will gladly agree.
 But I suppose that we can only eat so many peanut butter and jelly sandwiches before craving something a little different.
 So, here are a few other good uses for it and ways to make it more interesting when combined with some of your other favorite foods.

 28 Good Uses for Jam

 - Make a jam smoothie: blend your favorite jam with milk, fresh fruit, and yoghurt.

-- Serve marmalade & cream cheese on crackers.
+- Serve marmalade and cream cheese on crackers.

 - Use the jam as a glaze for pork or chicken; it can easily be added to BBQ sauce.